Confidential Business Information (CBI)

 • The HMIRA RN

-The SDS and/or label must show the HMIRA RN and the date filed or the date granted, as appropriate.
+The SDS and/or label must show the HMIRA RN and the date filed (date on which the HMIRA RN was assigned) or the date granted (date of the claim validity determination granting the 3-year exemption), as appropriate, with a direct link to the replacement information.
 Suppliers (or employers) who apply to withhold CBI must continue to meet label and SDS requirements.
 These requirements include the details of any safety precautions workers need to take when using the product and the first-aid treatment required in the case of exposure.

 Resources